What's on the site and how it works

 You can buy official copies of legislation from Legislation Direct or selected bookshops.
 See Buy Online.
 Copies are also available in many public libraries.

-Note that only links to Deemed Regulations are provided on this website, rather than the Deemed Regulations themselves.
-The status of online versions of Deemed Regulations will depend on the agency that publishes them.
+Note that only links to Other Instruments are provided on this website, rather than the Other Instruments themselves.
+The status of online versions of Other Instruments will depend on the agency that publishes them.

 Making online legislation official: officialisation

-The officialisation process includes the exercise of the powers conferred by section 17C of the Acts and Regulations Publication Act 1989.
-That section authorises the Parliamentary Counsel Office to make certain editorial changes to a reprinted enactment so that it can be reprinted in a format consistent with current legislative drafting practice.
+The officialisation process includes the exercise of the powers conferred by section 24 of the Legislation Act 2012 (and previously section 17C of the Acts and Regulations Publication Act 1989, now repealed).
+This section authorises the Parliamentary Counsel Office to make certain editorial changes to a reprinted enactment so that it can be reprinted in a format consistent with current legislative drafting practice.

-Items that have been officialised include an image of the New Zealand Coat of Arms in their PDF or "View whole" HTML versions.
+Items that have been officialised include an image of the New Zealand Coat of Arms at the start of the document in their PDF or "View whole" HTML versions.

 In addition, legislation published since the website went live has semi-official status and does not need further officialising, as it has been published from the same source files as official printed legislation published since the go-live in January 2008.
 This legislation also includes an image of the New Zealand Coat of Arms in its PDF or "View whole" HTML versions.